 “Here is where my dream comes in,” Mills said.
 “I started laughing and told Dewayne everyone kept telling me I needed to meet him because I had moved back to Montgomery to start a church.”

-The Mills were not Southern Baptist at the time, but Rembert introduced Mills to Hughes, who welcomed him and introduced him to MBA.
+Rembert introduced Mills to Hughes, who welcomed him and introduced him to the association.

 “We bring in pastors and planters that are seeking the next steps in their life and give them full exposure to everything MBA does,” Hughes explained.
 “Then we put them with people like Davey Lyon [pastor of Imago Dei Church at the 45] and Dewayne Rembert.”